adrianhuber17/webSocket-App/ReadMe.md

 # Simple ReactJS + Flask App using WebSockets (socket.io)

-This simple App connects a Flask server and a React client and opens a two way interactive communication using WebSocket technology with the socket.io library.
+This simple App connects a Flask server to a React client and opens a two way interactive communication using WebSocket technology with the socket.io library.
 With WebSockets you can send messages to a server and receive event driven responses without having to poll a server.